sofiayem/rtd-doc-tests/docs/source/requester.rst

          .. code-block:: Java
             :linenos:

-            // Declare a main class to wrap up all the required functionality: public class Main {
+            // Declare a main class to wrap all the required functionality: public class Main {

                 // Set the endpoint URL for local deployment (is to be changed to a production URL):